jamesrharwood/thesis/chapters/9_defining_content/data/tables/rg_intro.md

 | *Describe what reporting guidelines are where they are first encountered*                                         | Education             | Instruction on how to perform the behaviour |
 | *Clarify what tasks (e.g., writing, designing, or appraising research) guidelines and resources are designed for* | Education             | Instruction on how to perform the behaviour |

 : Intervention components appearing in the introductory material preceding the reporting guideline, alongside the intervention functions and behaviour change techniques (BCT) they employ.
-Italicized items are duplicated from previous tables.
+Italicised items are duplicated from previous tables.
 See Appendix {{< var appendix.ict >}} for further descriptions and links to barriers each component addresses. {#tbl-ics-rg-intro}

 ```{=html}
 <!--